Hello and welcome to our community! Is this your first visit?

 The greatest protection that I found during those trying, dangerous times was in the spotlight being on my ex's actions and behavior.
 The more he felt that his behavior was being watched, the more he felt he could not risk continuing to perpetrate these acts of violence and aggression.
 There is safety in having people (and the legal system) know exactly what it is you are going through.
 Though I know from experience that this is the hardest part.
 No one wants the public to know when they are fearful or wants strangers involved in their personal business.
 But you owe it to yourself (and any kids you have) to be your own best advocate here.

 When you come through this horrible time, you will be stronger.
-Perhaps even another website who are going through similar things.
+Perhaps even a voice for men who are going through similar things.
 Right now, there is a myth in our society that only women can be victims of domestic violence.
 Male victims are forgotten, ignored, and worse yet blamed when they do try to step forward.
 They feel ashamed.
 They feel trapped.
 They feel isolated.
 There are next to no resources for men in regard to domestic violence.
 Many men stay in these relationships not only because they fear they might be stalked or killed if they leave, but because they seek to protect their children.
 I have worked with men who say that if they leave their abusive relationships, they greatly fear that their wives/girlfriends will target the children instead.